-There's plenty to love with the Nintendo Switch, but it's not a perfect console.
+There's an awful lot to love about the Nintendo Switch, but it's not a perfect console.
 Here are some common Nintendo Switch problems, issues and bugs – and how to fix them where there is a known solution.

 We’ll be regularly updating this page with all the latest issues, so be sure to bookmark it.
 Also, feel free to leave a comment with any problems you have and we’ll try to find a fix!